 ■ Anxiety and depression

 ■ Peripheral neuropathy

-Releasing muscle tension
+Releasing muscle tension and improving posture

 We continually put our bodies through physical stress, which is why we benefit from regular care.
 As I am writing this article, I am noticing my old tendencies to slump forward.
 Before I was taught by my body workers to correct this poor posture, I had chronic neck and jaw problems.